TYPE DESIGN INFORMATION PAGE last updated on Tue Oct 3 22:08:16 EDT 2023

 In 2014, at FontStruct, he created the Devanagari typefaces Ananda Thopla (dot matrix) and Ananada Devanagari Round.

-In 2015, he published the free monoline Devanagari font Ananda Ukaliorali, and theanskri-inspired Latin typeface Ananda Neptouch Caps, Devanagari font Ananda Chautari.
+In 2015, he published the free monoline Devanagari font Ananda Ukaliorali, the Sanskrit-inspired Latin typeface Ananda Neptouch Caps and the Devanagari font Ananda Chautari.

 Asia Graphics Tech